 He received a Bachelor of Science degree in Biology from Tufts University in 1995, a Master of Social Work from New York University in 1998 and his Juris Doctor, magna cum laude, from Fordham Law School in 2007.

 John is admitted to the New York State Bar and the United States District Courts for the Southern and Eastern Districts of New York.

 Andrew Thomson is a Senior Counsel in the firm's Boca Raton office.
 Andy concentrates his practice on resolving business disputes.

 Andy represents a wide array of clients, from small local businesses and individuals to some of the world's largest corporations.
 His cases involve securities, contract disputes, business tort claims, employment disputes, and probate and guardianship disputes.
 Andy has also devoted substantial time to his pro bono clients.

 Andy graduated from the Georgia Institute of Technology with a degree in electrical engineering and earned his law degree from the University of Miami School of Law.
 He previously served as a law clerk for Justice Kenneth Bell of the Florida Supreme Court.
 He is licensed to practice in Florida and before the U.S. Department of Veterans Affairs.

-Florida Super Lawyers recognized Andy as a Rising Star in 2013-2016, and the Legal Aid Society of Palm Beach County recently awarded Andy its Non-Profit Award.
-Andy has lectured on legal issues at Florida Atlantic University's College of Education and on guardianship issues for the Palm Beach County Bar Association’s Guardianship Training Program.
+Florida Super Lawyers has recognized Andy as a Rising Star in 2013-2018, and in 2016 the Legal Aid Society of Palm Beach County awarded Andy its Non-Profit Award.
+Andy has lectured on legal issues at Florida Atlantic University's College of Education and on guardianship issues for the Palm Beach County Bar Association's Guardianship Training Program.